Jalen Ramsey: 2017 season

-He entered training camp as the de facto No. 1 starting cornerback.
+Ramsey entered training camp as the de facto No. 1 starting cornerback.
 Head coach Doug Marrone named Ramsey the No. 1 starting cornerback and paired him with A. J. Bouye, as they both led a revamped secondary that included Aaron Colvin, Barry Church, and Tashaun Gipson.
 NFL analyst Ike Taylor ranked them the seventh best secondary prior to the season.

 On September 24, 2017, Ramsey recorded two solo tackles, deflected a pass, and intercepted a pass by Joe Flacco as the Jaguars routed the Baltimore Ravens 44–7.
 On October 8, 2017, Ramsey collected a season-high seven solo tackles, a season-high four pass deflections, and intercepted a pass by Ben Roethlisberger to tight end Vance McDonald during a 30–9 victory at the Pittsburgh Steelers.
 On November 5, 2017, Ramsey was ejected during a 23–7 victory over the Cincinnati Bengals after an altercation that began with him pushing Cincinnati Bengals wide receiver A. J. Green to the ground and ended with several punches thrown.
 On December 19, 2017, he was named to his first Pro Bowl as a starter alongside teammate Bouye.
 He started all 16 games in 2017 and made 63 combined tackles (52 solo), 17 pass deflections, and four interceptions.
 PFF gave Ramsey an overall grade of 91.8, which ranked second among all qualifying cornerbacks in 2017.
 He was named as a First Team All-Pro.

 The Jacksonville Jaguars finished the 2017 NFL season atop the AFC South with a 10–6 record.
 On January 7, 2018, Ramsey started in his first career postseason game and recorded two solo tackles, one pass deflection, and intercepted a pass by Nathan Peterman to Deonte Thompson during a 10–3 victory against the Buffalo Bills in the Wild Card Round.
 In the Divisional Round at the Pittsburgh Steelers, he finished with four combined tackles (three solo) in the 45–42 road victory at Heinz Field.
 On January 21, 2018, he recorded two solo tackles in the AFC Championship at the New England Patriots during a 24–20 loss.
 He was ranked 17th by his fellow players on the NFL Top 100 Players of 2018.

 2018 season

 Defensive coordinator Todd Washington retained Ramsey and A. J. Bouye as the starting cornerbacks to begin the regular season.

-On November 18, 2018, he collected a season-high eight solo tackles, a season-high three pass deflections, and a season-high two interceptions off passes thrown by Ben Roethlisberger during a 20–16 loss to the Pittsburgh Steelers.
-He started all 16 games and had a total of 65 combined tackles (62 solo), 13 pass deflections, and three interceptions as the Jaguars finished with a 5–11 record.
+On November 18, 2018, Ramsey collected a season-high eight solo tackles, a season-high three pass deflections, and a season-high two interceptions off passes thrown by Ben Roethlisberger during a 20–16 loss to the Pittsburgh Steelers.

+Ramsey started all 16 games and had a total of 65 combined tackles (62 solo), 13 pass deflections, and three interceptions as the Jaguars finished with a 5–11 record.
 He was named to his second Pro Bowl.
 He was ranked 27th by his fellow players on the NFL Top 100 Players of 2019.